 If required, you can enter an email claim or your own custom claim.

 Set filters to specify which identities can authenticate using your identity pool.
-If no filters are set, all identities with a valid token from your identity provider will be authenticated.

 To set up filters, follow the steps in Set identity pool filters.
 If you are not specifying filters, continue below the following section.

 Use identity pool filters to specify which identities can authenticate using your identity pool.
 You must create at least one filter for each identity pool.